 Activity 1: Observing a Mealworm

-- After completing the Interest Approach — Engagement activity, tell students that today they are going to be animal physiologists.
+- Tell the students that today they are going to be animal physiologists.
 Their first responsibility is to evaluate the environmental preferences of mealworms (the larval stage of the darkling beetle).
 To determine these preferences, they will experiment with different temperatures, lighting, and surface textures and observe how the mealworms respond.